urbanophile/urbanophile.github.io/content/pages/CV.md

 Title: CV
 Author: Matt Gibson
-Summary: "Experienced professional seeking job opportunities.
-Specialisations in machine learning, computer vision, and data analysis.
-Ph.D. in Computer Vision and Machine Learning.
-Proficient in Python, Tensorflow, Pytorch, and more."
+Summary: Experienced professional always open to opportunities.
+Ph.D. in Computer Vision and Machine Learning with practical experience.
+Save_as: cv.html

 Looking for work.
 My email can be found on my github commits.